Download: Guidance and Resources - Standard 8 (PDF, 407.03 KB)

 - Does the organisation undertake audits of all key aspects of their outbreak management plan, including testing organisational processes, staff knowledge and practices, consumer outcomes, and regulatory compliance?

-- Are there effective organisation-wide systems for preventing, managing, and controlling infections is critical to the delivery of safe and quality care?
+- Are there effective organisation-wide systems for preventing, managing, and controlling infections?

 Examples of actions and evidence